stages of miscarriage

-Missed miscarriage (also called 'missed abortion') You may have no warning symptoms and discover through a routine scan that there is no heartbeat or an empty foetal sac (called a 'blighted ovum').
+Missed miscarriage (also called ‘missed abortion’) is usually early in the pregnancy.
+You may have no warning symptoms and discover through a routine scan that your baby has no heartbeat, the result of a non-viable foetus.
+If there is an empty foetal sac (called a ‘blighted ovum’) the egg was fertilized and attached itself to the uterine wall.
+Unfortunately, even though it might have kept growing for a few weeks, no embryo ever developed.

 Threatening miscarriage may be experienced for days or even weeks before you lose the baby.
 At this stage you could experience any of the following: